 Mason is an internationally in-demand actor, puppeteer, theatre-maker and producer.

-He has performed in Japan in The Wizarding World of Harry Potter (Universal Studios Osaka), and The Shape of Things and Peter and the Starcatcher (Flamingos The Arusha Osaka); toured Australia with The Wind in the Willows (The Australian Shakespeare Company), Messenger Dogs: Tales of WWI and The Rocky Horror Show; and created and performed locally in Ungraceful: An Embarrassing Sketch Comedy, Act A Lady (La Mama), The Lion’s Bride (Innatum Theatre), and Fireflies (The Indirect Object).
+He has performed in Japan in The Wizarding World of Harry Potter (Universal Studios Osaka), and The Shape of Things and Peter and the Starcatcher (Flamingos The Arusha Osaka); toured Australia with The Wind in the Willows (The Australian Shakespeare Company), Messenger Dogs: Tales of WWI and The Rocky Horror Show; and created and performed locally in Ungraceful: An Embarrassing Sketch Comedy, Act A Lady (La Mama), The Lion’s Bride (Innatum Theatre), Fireflies (The Indirect Object), and Become The One (Lab Kelpie).

 He is also a multi-talented screen and voiceover actor, having worked with companies as diverse as ABC, Coles Group, Woolworths, Ovenden Lodge Publications, OTTO/Dougal Digital and Lochlando Pictures.